casperfibaek/super_res_s2/README.md

 # Super-resolution for Sentinel 2 files.

-This repository provides a function to Super-sample the 20m bands of the Sentinel 2 imagery to 10m.
+### *Provides a function to Super-sample the 20m bands of the Sentinel 2 imagery to 10m.*

 It works by using an inception res-net style Deep Learning model trained on 200 sites randomly selected around the globe.
 With at least 50% of locations containing urban areas.
 For each location, twelve training images were collected spread out across different seasons.